 ~ Kentucky Pollinators and Backyard Wildlife ~

-Shannon is a beekeeper, farmer, wildlife biologist, and author.
+Shannon Trimboli is a beekeeper, farmer, wildlife biologist, and author.
 She owns Grassy Roads Farm and Busy Bee Nursery & Consulting.
 Busy Bee Nursery & Consulting specializes in plants and habitat consulting services for honey bees, native pollinators, and wildlife conservation.
-She is the author of Plants Honey Bees Use in the Ohio and Tennessee Valleys.
-Shannon also writes a blog about Kentucky Pollinators and Backyard Wildlife and a farm and nursery blog that features stories of life on the farm, tips for attracting pollinators and wildlife, and highlights of different plants for pollinators and wildlife.
+In 2018, her first book, Plants Honey Bees Use in the Ohio and Tennessee Valleys, was published.
+Shannon also writes a weekly blog called Kentucky Pollinators and Backyard Wildlife.
+The blog features profiles of pollinators and wildlife, tips for attracting pollinators and wildlife, highlights of different plants for pollinators and wildlife, and life on the farm and nursery.
+You can sign up to have her blog emailed to you.